Kerry Sports Academy, Munster Technological University, Co Kerry, Ireland.

-Roughan & O’Donovan Consulting Engineers (ROD), in joint venture with MRG Consulting Engineers (MRG), was appointed by the Institute of Technology (IT) Tralee to provide civil and structural engineering services for the delivery of the new Kerry Sports Academy building at the IT’s North Campus in Tralee.
+Roughan & O’Donovan Consulting Engineers (ROD), in joint venture with MRG Consulting Engineers (MRG), provided civil and structural engineering services for the delivery of the Kerry Sports Academy building at Munster Technological University in Tralee.

 This 8,400m2 universally accessible facility houses: